er1czz/er1czz.github.io/blog/writeup/Athena.md

 # AWS Athena is based on Presto SQL, which may take some time to get comfortable with.
 note:
-- Athena query is case sensitive;
+- Athena query is case sensitive (can be different functions);
 - Creating tables can only be done in Athena not PyAthena (to date);
 - Quotation "" is different from ''.